 Analyze your AWS bill in real time

-The Optimize Bill Analysis report simplifies the tracking and budgeting of your cloud spend.
-This dashboard reads the cost data from your AWS account and breaks it down by cost allocation tags, services, and metadata.
+The Virtana Cloud Cost Management Bill Analysis report simplifies the tracking and budgeting of your cloud spend.
+This dashboard reads the cost data from your AWS account and breaks it down by cost allocation tags, services, and attributes.
 To help familiarize you with the capabilities and options provided by the bill analysis dashboard, we have developed several example scenarios for common AWS bill analysis reports.

 Understand AWS cost vs. utilization